-Notwithstanding the deemed rejection by Classes 7 and 8 (or any Class that votes to reject the Plan, if applicable) the Debtors do not believe that the Plan discriminates unfairly against any Impaired Class of Claims or Interests.
+Notwithstanding the deemed rejection by Classes 7 and 8 (or any Class that votes to reject the Plan, if applicable) the Debtors do not believe that the Plan discriminates unfairly against any Impaired Class of Claims or Interests and believe that the Plan is fair and equitable.
 First, no Class of equal priority is receiving more favorable treatment from any of the Debtors, their assets or the Estates under the Plan than the treatment afforded Holders of Claims and Equity Interests in Classes 7 and 8 (for a more detailed discussion of the Plan's treatment of Claims and Interests, see Section IV.C herein, entitled "Classification and Treatment of Claims and Interests").
 Second, no Class that is junior to Classes 7 or 8 will receive or retain any property on account of the Claims or Interests in such class.
 Thus, the requirements of section 1129(b) of the Bankruptcy Code with respect to Classes 7 and 8 are satisfied such that the Plan may be Confirmed over the deemed rejection thereof.